Rapoport-Zink spaces of Hodge type: Definitions and Preliminaries

-When $p$ is nilpotent on the base, $\Qisg_R(X,X')$ satisfies the ``rigidity property'' analogous to rigidity of crystals; namely, for any $B\thra R$ with nilpotent kernel, and $p$-divisible groups $X$ and $X'$ over $B$, the natural morphism
+When $p$ is nilpotent on the base, $\Qisg_R(X,X')$ satisfies the ``rigidity property'' analogous to rigidity of crystals; namely, for any $B\thra R$ with nilpotent kernel killed by some power of $p$, and $p$-divisible groups $X$ and $X'$ over $B$, the natural morphism

-is bijective. (\emph{Cf.} \cite{drinfeld:coverings}.)
-In particular, for a formal scheme $\XX$ formally locally of finite type over $W$, the isogeny categories of $p$-divisible groups over $\XX$ and $\XX_{\red}$ are equivalent via the pull back functor.
+is bijective. (\emph{Cf.} \cite[Lemma~1.1.3]{Katz:SerreTate}.
+Note that it is important to invert $p$ to obtain a bijection, since to lift a morphism $X_R\to X'_R$ over $B$ one often needs to introduce some denominator.)
+In particular, for a locally noetherian formal scheme $\XX$ over $\Zp$, the isogeny categories of $p$-divisible groups over $\XX$ and $\XX_{\red}$ are equivalent via the pull-back functor.